cfr34k/t-echo-lora-aprs/README.md

 - E-Paper display:
   - Support for partial refresh (no flickering; 0.3 s refresh time).
   - Force full refresh (with flickering) every 1 hour to remove artifacts and prevent burn-in.
+- GNSS warmup mode:
+  - Keeps the GNSS module powered without transmitting LoRa packets.
+  - Can be used to achieve a good position fix before enabling the transmitter (which might interefere with the GNSS receiver).
 - Bluetooth Low Energy:
   - Configure source call sign, APRS symbol, and comment.
   - Notification support for received APRS messages.